 The following conditions apply to temporary active status:

-- The extension of “active” coverage does not apply to terminated employees nor is it a replacement for COBRA
+- The extension of “active” coverage does not apply to terminated employees, nor is it a replacement for COBRA continuation.

-- Employees in other categories like seasonal, disability and independent contractors remain ineligible for coverage
+- Employees in other categories like seasonal workers, disability and independent contracts remain not eligible for coverage.

-- Employers are responsible for remitting the full amount of premium for any “active” and COBRA members
+- Employers are responsible for remitting the full amount of premium for any “active” employees and COBRA members.

 This would be treated as an Special Enrollment (SEP) for loss of coverage.
 We're waiving the requirement for documentation due to loss of health coverage because of the COVID-19 crisis if individuals enroll directly through Priority Health.
 Documentation is still required if they choose to enroll through the Healthcare Marketplace.